CrystalLord/ine_statscript/README.md

 **Step 1:**

-Insure that [/u/ImaginaryMod](https://www.reddit.com/user/imaginarymod) is up to date with its public multireddits.
+Ensure that [/u/ImaginaryMod](https://www.reddit.com/user/imaginarymod) is up to date with its public multireddits.
 If it's not up to date, the script will not gather the correct data, and will not provide the data you want.

 **Step 2:**